Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 24–27 inches

-The Otterhound was first designed to hunt otters, as their name suggests.
+The Otterhound was first developed to hunt otters, as their name suggests.
 However, the sport was banned in England, and since then, the breed has dropped in popularity among sportsmen.
 There are only about 600 Otterhounds registered with the British Kennel Club today.

 16. West Highland White Terrier